krzysztofdudek/ai-minion/prompt.md

 4.3.2.
 Add the prepared questions to the "Questions" section of the plan file.
 Follow the exact format specified in the template (see Section 5).
     *   If questions were added after an initial round of stakeholder responses, clearly mark them with a "NEW:" prefix.
-    *   Before asking about file content or system behavior, you MUST first attempt to find the answer yourself by reading relevant files/code or using available tools.
-Only ask the stakeholder if the information cannot be self-obtained.
+    *   Before asking about file content or system behavior, you MUST first attempt to find the answer yourself by performing **thorough and iterative** reading of relevant files/code or using available tools (as detailed in Steps 4.1.7 and 4.2.1).
+Only ask the stakeholder if the information **cannot be definitively self-obtained** after exhaustive attempts using multiple search strategies and angles.

 4.3.3.
 Identify potential challenges, complications, or risks that might arise during implementation, based on your analysis and the nature of the requirements.